This Privacy Notice lets you know what happens to any Personal Data that you give to us, or any that we may collect from or about you.

-12.3 Unauthorised disclosure or misuse of Personal Data by staff will lead to disciplinary action.
+12.3 Unauthorised disclosure or misuse of confidential information by our employees may lead to disciplinary action.

 13.1 You have a number of legal rights in relation to the Personal Data that we hold about you.
 These rights include:

-- the right to see a copy of the information we hold about you (with the exception of the assessment of any application for finance or other products);
+The right to see a copy of the Personal Data we hold about you (with the exception of the assessment of any application for finance or other products).

-- the right to correct any errors in information we hold about you, and to change or correct any details you have already given us (by contacting us through the methods listed in the ‘How to contact us’ section below);
+The right to correct any errors in Personal Data we hold about you, and to change or correct any details you have already given us.

-- the right to request that we erase your Personal Data in certain circumstances.
-Please note that there may be circumstances where you ask us to erase your Personal Data but we are legally entitled to retain it;
+The right to request that we erase your Personal Data in certain circumstances.
+Please note that there may be circumstances where you ask us to erase your Personal Data where we are legally entitled to retain it.

-- the right to request that we restrict our processing of your Personal Data in certain circumstances.
-Again, there may be circumstances where you ask us to restrict our processing of your Personal Data but we are legally entitled to refuse that request; and
+The right to request that we restrict our processing of your Personal Data in certain circumstances.
+Again, there may be circumstances where you ask us to restrict our processing of your Personal Data where we are legally entitled to refuse that request.

 14.1 We may make changes to this Privacy Notice at any time by sending you an email with the modified terms or by posting a copy of them on our Websites.